 provide advice to Government for policy planning; co-ordination;

 develop an overview and possible priorities for land use changes,

 especially in diversion of fertile agriculture lands; development of

-waste lands and marginal lands for

-uses; and to promote
+waste lands and marginal lands for alternative uses; and to promote

-integrated scientific planning; (b) To review
+integrated scientific planning; (b) To review programme

-the same for integrated and perspective planning; (c) To advise the
+for integrated and perspective planning; (c) To advise the

 Government on sound, scientific and policy interventions for

 changing environmental factors such as pollution and global warming;